merchise/xotl.ql/docs/source/terms.rst

        implementation path to follow to transform a `xotl.ql` query into another object (the plan) that may be better suited to be executed against your storage(s) media.

+   storage
+   object storage

+       A software component that allows to "persists" objects.
+Most of the time the storage relates to a single :term:`object model`.
+For instance relational databases use the relational model.

+       In general, a storage is a place from which one could draw objects from.
+We may then, relax the "persistence" requirement from a component to be considered a storage.
+For instance, a `memcached` server may be considered a key-value storage, that a query translator may target.